 - Any Number

 - Contact Information

-We’ve been breeding & raising heifers for over 10 years now.
+We’ve been raising and breeding heifers for over 10 years now.

-All heifers are home raised & bought from a few select groups I’ve bought from before over those years.
+All heifers are home raised and bought from a few select groups I’ve bought from before over the years.

-Proven easy calving along with high material traits to raise a big calf at weaning weights.
+Proven easy calving along with high maternal traits to raise a big calf at weaning time and beyond.